Story: Search and rescue

 Where do they search?

-On land, search and rescue teams look for people in the forests, mountains, caves, rivers and lakes.
-Volunteers take their own food and gear, and look for signs such as footprints and clothing.
+On land, search and rescue teams look for people in forests, mountains, caves, canyons, rivers and lakes.
+Trained volunteers organised in teams are sent out to look for signs such as footprints and clothing.
 Sometimes dogs are used, because they are good hunters and can pick up scents.
 If they find a person, they bark to alert the searchers.

-In the ocean the teams search for missing boats or planes, using coastguard launches, jet boats, helicopters and planes.
+On the ocean the teams search for missing boats or planes, using other boats, helicopters and planes.
 If those in trouble have radios and emergency beacons, they are usually found more quickly.

 How to cite this page: